-- PTSD Medication: There are medications to help treat PTSD symptoms, including anti-anxiety meds and antidepressants.
+- PTSD Medication: Another treatment option is medication.
+There are several medications to help treat PTSD symptoms, including anti-anxiety meds and different types of antidepressants.
 Most often, to get the most benefit, medication is used in combination with therapy.

 “Many women, especially women of Color, are told they can handle any crisis because they are strong.
 This can be very shaming and not helpful.
-By providing permission to have their feelings, it validates their experience and creates a path to feeling that treatment is a viable option.”Talkspace therapist Karmen Smith, LCSW, DD
+By providing permission to have their feelings and negative thoughts, it validates their experience and creates a path to feeling that treatment is a viable option.”Talkspace therapist Dr. Karmen Smith, LCSW, DD

 Finding PTSD Treatment for Women